TENNLab-UTK/framework-open/markdown/aimone_arithmetic.md

 # Inversion

-It is unfortunate that RISP does not implement the features required by [AHSV2021] to implement a streaming inverter.
+It is unfortunate that RISP does not implement the features required by [AHSV2021] to implement a simple streaming inverter.
 Instead, we set up a simple inversion network that employs a starting spike at time zero to set up a bias that fires every timestep:

 ![img/Streaming_Inversion.jpg](../img/Streaming_Inversion.jpg)